restic/restic/CONTRIBUTING.md

 The repository contains the code written for restic in the directories `cmd/` and `internal/`.

-Restic requires Go version 1.14 or later for compiling.
+Make sure you have the minimum required Go version installed.
 Clone the repo (without having `$GOPATH` set) and `cd` into the directory:

     $ unset GOPATH
     $ git clone https://github.com/restic/restic